 Your Investment Portfolio

-It may not pay to put all your eggs in one basket.
+It may not pay to put all of your eggs into just one basket.

 Here are some tips on diversifying your portfolio, and how to get started.